-Kim Kardashian Posts Sexy Backside Photo, Shows Off Newly Dyed Long Blonde Hair
+Kim Kardashian Posts Sexy Backside Photo, Shows Off Long Neon Wig

 Kim Kardashian has posted a new photo of herself on Instagram, shot from behind, that gives fans the perfect view of her entire backside.
-Clad in a tight, leather, short black dress and high heels, the reality television personality shows off her latest long, straight blonde hairdo.
+Clad in a tight, leather, short black dress and high heels, the reality television personality shows off her latest long, straight neon-blonde hairdo.

 In the photo, the socialite is about to step into the driver’s seat of a yellow sports car at night.
-She is illuminated by the flash of the camera, highlighting the almost bleach-blonde color of her hair.
+She is illuminated by the flash of the camera, highlighting the almost green color of her wig.
 She has clearly been in the sun as her toned, fit body is tanned and sun-kissed.
 As in many other photos, her fans had plenty to say about her rounded backside that is outlined nicely by the tight dress.

 Fans left comments, such as “so hot!” and “she looks amazing!”